jbloit/brutpop_LEDirector/README.md

 ## RaspberryPi Wiring

 We do it [this way](https://learn.adafruit.com/neopixels-on-raspberry-pi/raspberry-pi-wiring#using-external-power-source-without-level-shifting-3005993-11)
+[This diagram](https://www.raspberrypi.org/documentation/usage/gpio/) of the GPIO pins of the pi can be useful.

 ## Installation from scratch

 ### OS installation

 - Install [PatchBox OS](https://blokas.io/patchbox-os/) on a micro-sd card.
 Insert the card in the pi.
 - plug a keyboard and screen to the pi and power it.
 - On first launch, the login is "patch", the password is "blokaslabs"
 - On first launch, the setup wizard should launch after login.
 You can change the password.
 I set it to "brutpop".
 - set the boot environment to desktop, it will be a litte easier for setting up the pi.
+- For the following steps, you need an internet connection, make sure you connect to a wifi.

 *NB* if you need to reconfigure, open a terminal and type 'patchbox'